webplatform/docs/guides/advanced_selectors_guide/index.md

 === :first-letter ===

-First of all, you can select the first letter inside a given element using the following rule:
+You can select the first letter inside a given element using the following rule:

 <syntaxhighlight lang="css">p:first-letter {
   font-weight: bold;